Tmanyo/bank_accounts/README.md

 # bank_accounts
 This mod adds an ATM, card swipe, debit and credit cards to Minetest.

+# Important
+If you have privs priv.
+When you grant yourself all, you will be given "seized" priv.
+Revoke it, else your account will be seized.

 Credits:
  - NathanS21 for textures and models
  - Tmanyo for code.